Peace in Bethel Ministry

 September 5, 2023

 In the above passage, Jesus assures us that if we abide in Him and allow His Word to dwell richly within us, whatever we desire and ask—provided it aligns with the Will of God—will be done for us.
 Likewise, when you call upon Him in true faith, He will respond.
-Prophet Jeremiah stated:
+The Prophet Jeremiah stated:

 “Call to Me, and I will answer you, and show you great and mighty things, which you do not know.”
 (Jeremiah 33:3)